 3. Contact Details

 You need to provide contact details so the prospective clients can reach you quickly and easily.
 Your contact details can be an email address you’ve created for business purposes and/or a phone number.
-You don’t need to include a physical address unless your services are location based, e.g. a photo studio.
+You don’t need to include a physical address unless your services are location based, such as a photo studio.

 4. Social Media

 If you've got an Instagram, Facebook, Twitter, or other social media account, definitely include your handle on your card.
 Remember though, even though this is a personal card, no one wants to see endless photos of your cat or lunch for the past year.
 So, only share accounts that give information that'll enhance your professional image and show off your skills.
-For example, if you’re a makeup artist, you could create an Instagram account that shows behind the scenes glimpses of you at work, before and after photos and short quotes from testimonials of satisfied clients.

 If you've got a professional website that shows off your work or promotes your services, you should also include the web address on your card.